BitByte-TPC/BitBot/README.md

-## Discord Bot for IIITDM Official Discord Server
+## Discord Bot for BitByte - The Programming club Server

 ## Project Working and in testing
 ### ToDo :-